ahlisbon/CJKmaterialProcessing/README.md

 ## ℹ How the Macro Works
 The macro works in tandem with the speadsheet ([see more above](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/README.md#how-the-spreadsheet-works)) to present bibliographic data in a way that makes tracking library materials, either as orders or donations, or any other number of use cases, easier to manage.

-### The Interface & Setup
-When you double click the .exe file.
-An interface will appear.
-It is important you fill out the data fields and follow the associated directions for the macro to run.
-Be sure to click "Update Settings" afer providing the necessary information.

 ### Basic Walkthrough
 _Double click_ the .exe file to start the program.
 - An interface will appear, provide the following information: